They left one war and wound up in another: Yemenis, Afghans and Syrians flee Ukraine

 Like him, many other international students have scrambled to leave Ukraine.
 Some, including Arab, African and South Asian students, said they saw different treatment of those who are not White and not Ukrainian trying to flee.
 Some said private buses did not let them board, or soldiers at the border pushed them back to let Ukrainians through.

 Mohamed, who asked that his last name not be published as he applied for asylum in Europe, once left his home on Yemen’s western coastline.
-He made it out of Ukraine after waking up to the sounds of sirens in the city of Poltava.
+He made it out of Ukraine after waking up to the sounds of sirens in the central city of Poltava.
 So began a journey through train and bus stations filled with crowds, involving a 15-hour trek to the border on foot and the help of strangers.

 “I could no longer feel my legs from walking … aside from the fear,” he recounted.